smswithoutborders/RelaySMS-docs/docs/Android Tutorial/Getting-Started-With-Android.md

 ## Introduction​

 RelaySMS helps you send messages online without needing internet access.
-It works in **two powerful ways:**
+It works in **two ways:**

 **Using Bridges (No sign-up required) & Using Platforms (Sign-up and store access ahead of time)**